danielaparker/jsoncons/doc/ref/jsonpath/jsonpath.md

 unquoted names.
 Unquoted names must not contain spaces, and spaces before and after the name are ignored.

-Using the bracket-notation to select the first book:
+Select the first (indexed 0) book using the bracket-notation:

     $[store][book][0]